-If a player is mucking around and trying to ruin a session I simply sit them out in an area where there is nothing to play with.
+If a player is mucking around and trying to ruin a session we simply sit them out in an area where there is nothing to play with.
 Eventually once they have calmed down and stopped misbehaving they are let back into the session.
 If they dont… they stay sitting out.

-Another way that I discipline players is to also restrict there game time.
+Another way that we discipline players is to also restrict there game time.
 Thats afterall what all players want to do more than anything.
 Play the game.
 Although generally speaking we do not take match days there is an understanding when we are hired that players will get game time based on the following three things

 - Attendence at training